 After above general education requirements are met, take Liberal Arts electives as needed to fulfill the Liberal Arts unit requirement.

-BA Program Learning Outcomes
+BFA Program Learning Outcomes

 Undergraduate students will meet the following student performance criteria: